top of page

 AI-driven leak detection systems help find hidden water loss in pipes and fixtures.
 They combine smart sensors and data tools to identify leaks early.

 Algorithms monitor flow and pressure, then flag patterns linked to leaks.
-Repair teams receive quick alerts that guide them to the source of the issue.
+Maintenance teams receive quick alerts that guide them to the source of the issue.

 Early detection reduces waste from slow drips and silent fixture problems.
-It also helps buildings stay closer to their planned water use and avoid higher monthly bills.
+Over time, this protects operating budgets and helps multifamily properties manage total water consumption.

 6. Virtual Submetering